Aider-AI/aider/docs/benchmarks-1106.md

 ### gpt-4-1106-preview

-- The new `gpt-4-1106-preview` model seems **much faster** than the earlier GPT-4 models!
+- The new `gpt-4-1106-preview` model seems **much faster** than the earlier GPT-4 models.
 I won't be able to properly quantify this until the rate limits loosen up.
-Currently I am seeing 10X faster responses.
-- **It is much better at producing correct code on the first try**.
-It gets ~60% of the coding exercises correct, without needing to see errors from the test suite.
+- **It seems better at producing correct code on the first try**.
+It gets ~56% of the coding exercises correct, without needing to see errors from the test suite.
 Previous models only get 46-47% of the exercises correct on the first try.
-- The new model seems to perform somewhat better (69%) than the old models (63-64%) after being given a second chance to correct bugs by reviewing test suite error output.
+- The new model seems to perform similar (66%) to the old models (63-64%) after being given a second chance to correct bugs by reviewing test suite error output.

 **These results are preliminiary.**
 OpenAI is enforcing very low
 rate limits on the new GPT-4 model.
 The limits are so low, that I have only been able to attempt
-58
+79
 out of 133 exercism problems.
 The problems are selected in random order, so results should be *roughly* indicative of the full benchmark.